 Contact Jana Hubbard, 901-474-1013, for more information.

-All parents are asked to fill out a medical form and an emergency contact form for their children at the beginning of the school year.
+All parents are asked to fill out a medical form and an emergency contact form for their children when they enroll.
 Students with specific allergies are also asked to fill out an allergy alert section of the form.
-The medical form is digitially provided and will be sent via email prior to the beginning of the school year.
 The Lausanne Dining staff will be made aware of the allergy forms and specific meetings to discuss a student’s allergy or dietary needs can also be arranged.

 Lausanne is a peanut-free campus.
 All parents and students are asked to follow this policy when providing any foods from home or celebratory snacks for classrooms.